yasirbarlas/RL-BOED-master/README.md

 ## Data

 Our trained agents, alongside their results at evaluation time, can be found [here](https://cityuni-my.sharepoint.com/:f:/g/personal/yasir-zubayr_barlas_city_ac_uk/EpDON-jNQRlElzC_crrOVd8BLTZeAa3YfN-BfrNehvAiCA?e=gRNk9z).
 Each folder beginning with 'boed_results' represents a set of 10 agents, each trained on a unique random seed.
 The agents are trained with a specific algorithm under a certain set of hyperparameters, and on a particular Bayesian experimental design problem.
-Folders with 'ces' are agents trained on the 'Constant Elasticity of Substitution' experiment, 'location' is the 'Location Finding' experiment, and 'docking' is the Biomolecular Docking experiment.
+Folders with 'ces' are agents trained on the 'Constant Elasticity of Substitution' experiment, 'location' is the 'Location Finding' experiment, and 'docking' is the 'Biomolecular Docking' experiment.

 ### Requirements
 - Python 3.9+